 Base62 Encoding: Base62 encoder allows us to use the combination of characters and numbers which contains A-Z, a-z, 0–9 total( 26 + 26 + 10 = 62).
 So for 7 characters short URL, we can serve 62^7 ~= 3500 billion URLs which is quite enough in comparison to base10 (base10 only contains numbers 0-9 so you will get only 10M combinations).
 If we use base62 making the assumption that the service is generating 1000 tiny URLs/sec then it will take 110 years to exhaust this 3500 billion combination.
 We can generate a random number for the given long URL and convert it to base62 and use the hash as a short URL id.

 MD5 Encoding: MD5 also gives base62 output but the MD5 hash gives a lengthy output which is more than 7 characters.
-MD5 hash generates 128-bit long output so out of 128 bit we will take 43 bit to generate a tiny URL of 7 characters.
+MD5 hash generates 128-bit long output so out of 128 bits we will take 43 bits to generate a tiny URL of 7 characters.
 MD5 can create a lot of collisions.
-For two or many different long URL inputs we may get the same unique id for short URL and that could cause data corruption.
+For two or many different long URL inputs we may get the same unique id for a short URL and that could cause data corruption.
 So we need to perform some checks to ensure that this unique id doesn’t exist in the database already.

 We can use RDBMS which uses ACID properties but you will be facing the scalability issue with relational databases.
 Now if you think you can use sharding and resolve the scalability issue in RDBMS then that will increase the complexity of the system.
 There are 30M active users so there will be conversions and a lot of Short URL resolution and redirections.
 Read and write will be heavy for these 30M users so scaling the RDBMS using shard will increase the complexity of the design when we want to have our system in a distributed manner.
 You may have to use consistent hashing to balance the traffics and DB queries in the case of RDBMS and which is a complicated process.
 So to handle this amount of huge traffic on our system relational databases are not fit and also it won’t be a good decision to scale the RDBMS.